ShehapAltahawy59/MLOBS_backend/README.md

 - **Prometheus**: Access the Prometheus UI at `http://localhost:9090` to view metrics.
 - **Grafana**: Access Grafana at `http://localhost:3000` (default credentials: admin/admin123) to view dashboards.

+### Metrics in Grafana

+The following metrics are displayed in Grafana dashboards:

+- **ML Predictions Total**: Tracks the total number of predictions made by the model, categorized by prediction class.
+- **ML Prediction Confidence**: Measures the time taken to make predictions, helping to identify performance bottlenecks.
+- **ML Model Loaded**: Indicates whether the ML model is successfully loaded (1=loaded, 0=not loaded).
+- **ML Data Quality Total**: Counts data quality issues, such as missing landmarks or invalid data.
+- **ML Landmark Count**: Shows the distribution of landmark counts in requests, aiding in understanding data patterns.
+- **ML App Memory Usage**: Monitors the memory usage of the ML application, ensuring efficient resource utilization.

+These metrics provide insights into the performance, reliability, and efficiency of the ML API server, helping to maintain and optimize the system.

 ## Project Structure

 - `app.py`: Main Flask application with API endpoints and prediction logic.